 Canned pumpkin can contain butternut squash, too

 That can of pumpkin puree sometimes has other squashes too!
 Here’s what’s really in your canned pumpkin puree.
 Butternut squash is sweeter and creamier than pumpkin, which can be bitter and stringy.
 So many times manufacturers add butternut squash.
 Don’t worry, it’s not cheating: it’s just the best way to that creamy, sweet puree that we can call pumpkin!

 Now, some pumpkin recipes don’t even use that bright orange puree at all.
 They rely solely on pumpkin spices!
 Pumpkin has a fairly neutral flavor: our brains just associate the flavor of pumpkin with the spices in pumpkin pie.
 Some types of recipes simply don’t work with actual pumpkin: like iced coffee or energy bars.

 Pumpkin spice can stand in to evoke the flavor in a pumpkin recipe where adding the actual vegetable would be too gooey.
 What spices are in pumpkin spice?
 Here’s our Pumpkin Pie Spice recipe.
 It’s a blend of:

 There are so many ways to include pumpkin in recipes!
 Here are some more serving ideas:

-In a medium bowl, combine the rolled oats, all-purpose flour, baking soda, cinnamon, ginger, nutmeg, and kosher salt.
+In a medium bowl, whisk the flour, baking soda, cinnamon, ginger, allspice, nutmeg, and salt.